Find M4 near the Scorpion’s Heart | EarthSky.org

-How to see M4.
 If you’ve never found a deep-sky object on your own before, M4 is a grand place to start.
 The M4 globular star cluster is easy to find, because it’s right next to the first-magnitude star Antares, the brightest in the constellation Scorpius the Scorpion.
 Your first step to locating M4 is to find Antares, the Scorpion’s heart star.

 Antares and M4 are best seen in July, or the months around July, from around the globe.
-In early June, Antares is highest in the sky around midnight (1 a.m.
-Daylight Time).
+In early June, Antares is highest in the sky around midnight (1 a.m. daylight saving time).
 That means it’s high in the south for Northern Hemisphere viewers, and overhead for Southern Hemisphere viewers.
-The stars return to the same place in the sky some 2 hours earlier every month.
+The stars return to the same place in the sky some two hours earlier every month.
 So Antares is highest up around 10 p.m.
-(11 p.m.
-Daylight Time) in early July, and 8 p.m.
-(9 p.m.
-Daylight Time) in early August.
+(11 p.m. daylight saving time) in early July, and 8 p.m.
+(9 p.m. daylight saving time) in early August.

 In short, Northern Hemisphere summer evenings – or Southern Hemisphere winter evenings – are probably your best bet for catching M4.